Thursday, March 10, 2011

 So here's the run down on the Biblical Flood:

-1) Noah existed and his nature and name as well as the theme of the Flood were orally preserved over hundreds if not thousands of years until they were transcribed into writing.
+existed.
+His psychological nature and name as well as the theme of the Flood were orally preserved over hundreds if not thousands of years until they were transcribed into writing.

-3.)The theme of Noah's Flood was a cultural vision of destruction and redemption that remained intact over hundreds of years until it was transcribed into writing.
+3.)
+The theme of Noah's Flood was a cultural vision of destruction and redemption that remained intact over hundreds of years until it was transcribed into writing.

 4) Here's the kicker: everything else was subject to change, usually through exaggeration.
 Colors, dimensions, times, minor characters, costume, habits, etc.